Do you know there is a better way to connect rather than saying “I understand”?

 The rope is the connection, it is how we connect with others.
 It can be a life line.
 In order to help others we need to understand their world.
 Understanding their world does not mean we have to get into it, to be feeling and thinking as they are.
 This would mean that if someone is miserable, we need to be miserable too.

 Feelings are just an indicator of whether a need is being met or not.
 We acknowledge the other person’s feelings and search for their needs.
 Then, if possible and they are willing we can look for ways to get their needs met.
-Read more about who controls our feelings on my previous blog post here…
+In a previous blog, read more about Who Controls Your Feelings in Your Relationship?

 Being present and letting them feel that you are there for them more often than not will help them vent out their true feelings.
 They will feel the connection.
 This is when they will be comfortable in expressing their true desires.
 Never underestimate the power of just being present, listening and saying very little.